 On this week’s Social Media Marketing Talk Show, we explore Instagram adding a questions sticker for Stories, Facebook ads updates, and other breaking social media marketing news of the week!

 Watch the Social Media Marketing Talk Show

 If you’re new to the show, click on the green “Watch replay” button below and sign in or register to watch our latest episode from Friday, July 13, 2018.
-You can also listen to the show as an audio podcast, found on iTunes/Apple Podcast, Android, Google Play, Stitcher, and RSS.

 For this week’s top stories, you’ll find timestamps below that allow you to fast-forward in the replay above.

 Instagram Introduces Questions Sticker to Stories: Instagram debuted an interactive questions sticker for Instagram Stories, “a fun new way to start conversations with your friends so you can get to know each other better.”
 With a question sticker, Instagram users ask followers for questions, which can be replied to and publicly shared from within the Stories feed.
 The questions sticker is available as part of Instagram’s latest update on both iOS and Android.
 (3:58)

 Instagram Experiments With Persistent Stories Bar Within Main Feed: The Verge reports that Instagram is testing a Stories bar that remains visible as you scroll down your main feed.
 The Stories bar usually remains at the top of the app and doesn’t follow you as you scroll, but this update would make the Stories feature more present and prominent within the app.
 Instagram confirms this is only a test for now but hasn’t shared any other details about it.
 (15:42)

 Instagram is testing a persistent Stories bar that follows you down the feed https://t.co/0QADSQsExG pic.twitter.com/1W06ShhDmR